 What To Do If You Believe You Have Experienced DiscriminationIf you think that you have been subjected to discrimination under a WIOA Title I–financially assisted program or activity, you may file a complaint within 180 days from the date of the alleged violation with either:

 - the recipient’s Equal Opportunity Officer (or the person whom the recipient has designated for this purpose); or

-If you wish to file a complaint, please ask for the Workforce Solutions Center Manager, or you may contact:
+If you wish to file a complaint, please ask for the Workforce Solutions Office manager, or contact:

 36 E. Twohig, Suite 805, San Angelo, TX 76903

 Fax: (325) 482-8900

 (Texas Workforce Commission)

 101 E. 15th Street, Rm.
 504, Austin, Texas 78778.